smithjd/sql-pet/docs/083-exploring-a-single-table.md

 We have xx months when we add the month before and the month after the **suspicious months**.
 We don't know whether the problem postings have been carried forward or backward.
 We check for and eliminate duplicates as well.

-That is unexpected.
-A couple of  things immediately jump out from the first page of data:

-*  July, September, and November are missing for 2011.
 *  Most of the **Sales Reps**' orders are entered on a single day of the month, unique days = 1.
 It is possible that these are monthly recurring orders that get released on a given day of the month.
 If that is the case, what are the **Sales Reps** doing the rest of the month?
 *  ** ??
 The lines with multiple days, unique_days > 1, have a noticeable higher number of orders, so_cnt, and associated so dollars.?? **

-The plot clearly shows that two months with multiple sales rep order days for 2011, (11/08 and 11/10), one for 2012, (1201), and two in 2014, (14/01 and 14/03).
-The 14/03 is the only three day sales rep order month.

-In the next code block, we flesh out the dates associated with the **Sales Reps**' orders.
-Since 4 out of the 5 months with multiple order days only have two dates, the code block captures them with a min/max orderdate.

 ## Correcting the order date for **Sales Reps**